mathewpareles/TIs-And-Superconductivity/README.md

 <img src="/images/12.png" alt="matrices" width="500"/>
 </p>

-This is evidence that rotationally symmetric materials might be good superconductors, but it takes a lot of work to actually create the material and verify this.
+This is evidence that rotationally symmetric TIs might make good superconductors, but it would take a lot of work to actually grow the material and verify this.